ingridca8/Software-Engineer/python/Scope.md

 In summary, the global keyword is used within a local scope to associate a variable name with a name in the global namespace.
 This association is only valid within the local scope when global is used.

+## Scope Resolution: The LEGB Rule
+While most of our focus so far has been around where we can access namespaces, to truly get a full picture of scoping rules, we must also examine how Python handles scope resolution.

+Scope resolution is a term used to describe a search procedure for a name in the various namespaces.
+A set of rules dictates the order that the search needs to follow.

+In Python, the unofficial rule (often referred to in literature but does not exist in the official documentation) is known as the LEGB rule.

+LEGB stands for Local, Enclosing, Global, and Built-in.
+These four letters represent the order of namespaces Python will check to see if a name exists.

+This process of scope resolution is crucial to understanding how programs are able to access names in different scopes.
+Keep in mind the order that Python searches always start at the lowest level (the local level) and always flows upward to the higher scopes.

+The second scenario to examine is seeing what happens when we have two of the same name in different namespaces.

+>>age = 27
+>>
+>>def func():
+>>  age = 42
+>>
+>>  def inner_func():
+>>    print(age)
+>>
+>>  inner_func()
+>>
+>>func()

+Here the output will be 42 because Python could find a name (age) in the enclosing scope and did not continue to search for the value up into the global scope.
+If Python cannot find a name in any of the four scopes it searches, it will return a NameError exception.